 Aerodar flew out, circling with several seagulls, but, there was nothing any of them could do.
 The churning continued until the tip of the mast had disappeared, and then less violently for a little while longer, until it stopped altogether.

 Another roar rose from the crowd below.
-The High Shadoar let them go on a few minutes, then raised his arms in the air, and they fell silent.
+The High Shadoar let them go on a few minutes, then raised her arms in the air, and they fell silent.
 "These last five hundred years of suffering and waiting to claim what is ours are nearly over!
 Let them be cast off to the uncharted waters on the other side, or remain and be made slaves to our whims!
-Our people will soon take back the lands and riches that were theirs, and we will send those Terressans who will not succumb to their Malorian instincts - those that deserve the ultimate torture - here, where they will know more pain than we’ve ever endured."
+Our people will soon take back the lands and riches that were theirs, and we will send those Terressans who will not succumb to their Malorian instincts - those that deserve the ultimate torture - here, where they will learn a thousandfold the pain we’ve endured."

-The twelve Shadoaresses that stood blending into the background behind him then stepped forward to form a circle around him, dancing with their gowns flowing about them with such fluidity, it seemed the Shadoar was engulfed in a black sea.
-They raised their arms above their heads and he disappeared from view, a red cloud of smoke rose from the center of the circle.
+The twelve Shadoaresses that stood blending into the background then stepped forward to form a circle around her, dancing with their gowns flowing about them with such fluidity, it seemed the Shadoar was engulfed in a black sea.
+They raised their arms above their heads and she disappeared from view, a red cloud of smoke rose from the center of the circle.

 When they stepped away the High Shadoar was gone.
 The crowd began to chant loudly and rhythmically "Mal-ough!
 Mal-ough!" as the Shadoaresses turned and filed two by two through the doors behind them, entering the temple.